TAbdiukov/PPSSPP-patches/recon/Sims2Pets-SinkOdyssey/README.md

 ## How this diamond was found

-The same stores the current object title (printed in the action menu) at a static address
+I previusly tried to analyze and research the operation of in-game entities through Actions.
+The game stores action data / logic (all the same) all over its RAM, and everything is dynamic, so it is difficult to follow.
+However, the same stores the current object title (printed in the action menu) at a static address!

 Through some PPSSPP debugger purgatory, I found where the same fetches the struct that stores the said object name.